lnacev/netteAdministrace/readme.txt

 Nette Framework Sandbox
 =======================

-The basic skeleton of application.
+The basic skeleton of application - dev

 What is [Nette Framework](http://nette.org)?